Blackberry Pie

 Ingredients to make Blackberry Pie including blackberries, sugar, Crisco shortening, flour, water and salt.

-From the blackberry pie filling to homemade pie dough, this homemade pie comes together with just a few simple ingredients.
+From the easy blackberry pie filling to homemade pie dough, this pie comes together with just a few simple ingredients.
 It’s one of the easiest fruit pies to make.
-Here’s all you need:
+See the Blackberry Pie Recipe below for measurements.

-• Blackberries – six cups of fresh or frozen blackberries.
-I always prefer to use fresh, especially during the summer months, but you can definitely use frozen fruit as well.
+• Blackberries: 6 cups of fresh or frozen blackberries, or two pints, make a nice abundantly filled pie.
+I prefer to use fresh, especially during the summer months, but frozen blackberries work great.
 See notes below for how to use frozen blackberries.

-• Flour – half a cup of flour to mix into the sugar.
-You can use cornstarch or a mixture of flour and cornstarch.
-This will help thicken the blackberry juice and make it a delicious pie filling.
+• Flour: This will help thicken the blackberry juice and make it a delicious pie filling.
+Cornstarch can also be used.

 Hand picking blackberries for Blackberry Pie.

 How do you know if your blackberries are pie-perfect?
-There are a few tips and tricks to picking the best berries for the job:
+There are a few tips and tricks to picking the best berries fresh off of the vine, or at a farmer’s market or grocery store.

-• Ripe blackberries should have a sweet and slightly floral aroma.
+• Smell: Ripe blackberries should have a sweet and slightly floral aroma.

-• Whenver possible, choose locally grown blackberries that are in season.
+• Freshness: Whenever possible, choose locally grown blackberries that are in season.
 They’re likely to be fresher and much more flavorful.

 Mixing bowl with blackberries, sugar and flour.
 Wooden spoon on the side.

-If you can’t find fresh berries, you absolutely can use frozen blackberries, with a few tips.
+You can absolutely make a blackberry pie from frozen blackberries, with a few tips.
 Frozen blackberries become super juicy when they defrost and can create a mushy pie crust.
 The trick is to let the frozen berries defrost in a large bowl on the counter, then drain most of the juice.
 The berries will still have liquid in them while baking so you’ll still have a perfect pie filling.
 Frozen berries cost less than fresh, and you’ll always be able to find them in the freezer section of a grocery store.
 Frozen berries taste delicious, too.

 Whole Blackberry Pie missing a slice.

-How do you Keep a Blackberry Pie from Being Runny?
+How do you prevent a blackberry pie from being runny?

 I toss the blackberries in a flour sugar mixture to sweeten and thicken the pie filling.
 Other options for thickening the filling are cornstarch or tapioca.
 You will have a little juice in the pie after it is bakes, but it shouldn’t be soupy.
 If your blackberries are especially juicy, you may need to add an additional two tablespoons of flour.
-A runny pie can also indicate the pie isn’t done baking yet, be sure to follow the baking times and temperatures.
+A runny pie can also indicate the pie isn’t done baking or cooling yet, be sure to follow the baking times and temperatures in the recipe.

 Slice of Blackberry Pie with whipped cream on top.